The Intake

 Insights for those starting, managing, and growing independent healthcare practices

-Survey reveals healthcare marketing budget benchmarks for independent practices
+Discover healthcare marketing budget benchmarks for independent practices — plus ways to boost and measure success

 Independent physician and medical staff member discuss marketing budgets for healthcare practices